-ii.
-Medical Expense Spread Over Several Months:
+2. Medical Expense Spread Over Several Months:

-When a parent/responsible adult pays high medical expenses for more than one- month, medical adjustments can be spread over several months.
+When a parent/responsible adult pays high medical expenses for more than onemonth, medical adjustments can be spread over several months.
 The excess medical expense is deducted from the gross monthly income for the months in which there are high medical bills.
 The parental fees are also reduced for those months.
+Refer to Chapter 7 for additional guidance.